appeler/ethnicolr/README.rst

 Application
 --------------

-Illustrating the use of the package by imputing the race of the campaign contributors recorded by FEC for the years 2000 and 2010.
+To illustrate how the package can be used, we impute the race of the campaign contributors recorded by FEC for the years 2000 and 2010 and tally campaign contributions by race.

 `Contrib 2000 <ethnicolr/examples/ethnicolr_app_contrib2000.ipynb>`__
 `Contrib 2010 <ethnicolr/examples/ethnicolr_app_contrib2010.ipynb>`__

+Data on race of all the people in the `DIME data <https://data.stanford.edu/dime>`__ is posted `here <http://dx.doi.org/10.7910/DVN/M5K7VR>`__ The underlying python scripts are posted `here <https://github.com/appeler/dime_race>`__

 Data
 ----------